 In most cases, (over 90% of the time) what you see in the condition of an exterior home will be repeated almost exactly in the interior.
 So one of the most important things you can do is enhance the value or perceived value is to improve the curb appeal of your home.

 An appraiser will call in advance to set up an appointment to inspect your home.
 At that time, offer to supply any information about the home size, number of bedrooms, bathrooms, pool, enclosed patio, etc. The more that is known about the property prior to inspection, the better the appraiser can focus on researching the most similar comparable.
 “Doing your homework” will maximize your chances of having a good appraisal.
 While your home is being inspected, don’t follow the appraiser from room to room causing a distraction.
 Instead, allow the inspection to go smoothly.
 In case the appraiser has any questions, be close by to answer them.
 The time to mention the things you think are important is either before or just after the inspection.

-An appraisal is one of the few upfront costs for home owners when financing the home.
+An appraisal is one of the few upfront costs for homeowners when financing the home.
 Appraisers are normally paid at the door at the time of service.
-Appraisal costs can rage from $400-$625 depending on the type of loan and the subject property.
-Often mobile homes or FHA loans, for example, can cost more than traditional single family residences and conventional financing appraisals.
+Appraisal costs can range from $400-$625 depending on the type of loan and the subject property.
+Often mobile homes or FHA loans, for example, can cost more than traditional single-family residences and conventional financing appraisals.